mq-gh-dev/blazor-ssr-tempdata/README.md

 # Blazor SSR TempData Example

-A clean, minimal example demonstrating how to use TempData in Blazor Static Server-Side Rendering (SSR) applications for the post-redirect-get pattern.
-It's made from the empty official Blazor SSR template with no additional dependencies.
+A clean, minimal example of TempData usage in Blazor Static Server-Side Rendering (SSR) for the post-redirect-get pattern.
+Built from the official empty Blazor SSR template with no other dependencies.

-## 🎯 Overview
+## Overview

 The solution includes a simple-to-use `BlazorSsrRedirectManager` service that handles redirections with TempData storage.
 A helper `StatusMessage` component displays TempData-based status messages after redirects.
-An example weather forecast form demonstrates access to TempData in Blazor components.
+An example `Home` form demonstrates access to TempData in Blazor components.

-TempData is an alternative to mechanisms such as query strings and flash cookies, which are less ideal for privacy, security and reliability concerns in many use cases.
+TempData is an alternative to other mechanisms such as query strings and flash cookies, which are less ideal for privacy, security and reliability concerns in many use cases.

-## 🚀 Live Demo
+## Live Demo

 [View Live Demo Here](https://blazor-ssr-temp-data-demo.azurewebsites.net/)

-## 📋 Availability
+## Availability

-While Blazor's official templates don't include built-in TempData support, it can be added via:
+While Blazor's official templates don't include built-in TempData support yet, it can be added via:

 ```csharp
 // Program.cs